unicode-org/cldr/docs/ldml/tr35-dates.md

 | ----------------------- | ------------------------- | ------- |
 | full date + short time  | full, e.g. "{1} 'at' {0}" | Wednesday, September 18, 2013 at 4:30 PM |
 | medium date + long time | medium, e.g. "{1}, {0}"   | Sep 18, 2013, 4:30:00 PM PDT |

+For each `dateTimeFormatLength`, there is a standard `dateTimeFormat`.
+In addition to the placeholders {0} and {1}, this should not have characters other than space and punctuation; it should impose no grammatical context that might require specific grammatical forms for the date and/or time.
+For English, this might be “{1}, {0}”.

+In addition, especially for the full and long `dateTimeFormatLength`s, there may be a `dateTimeFormat` with `type="atTime"`.
+This is used to indicate an event at a specific time, and may impose specific grammatical requirements on the formats for date and/or time.
+For English, this might be “{1} 'at' {0}”.

+The default guidelines for choosing which `dateTimeFormat` to use for a given `dateTimeFormatLength` are as follows:
+* If an interval is being formatted, use the standard combining pattern to produce e.g. “March 15, 3:00 – 5:00 PM” or “March 15, 9:00 AM – March 16, 5:00 PM”.
+* If a single date or relative date is being combined with a single time, by default use the atTime pattern (if available) to produce an event time: “March 15 at 3:00 PM” or “tomorrow at 3:00 PM”.
+However, at least in the case of combining a single date and time, APIs should also offer a “current time” option of using the standard combining pattern to produce a format more suitable for indicating  the current time: “March 15, 3:00 PM”.
+* For all other uses of these patterns, use the standard pattern.

 #### 2.6.2 <a name="availableFormats_appendItems" href="#availableFormats_appendItems">Elements availableFormats, appendItems</a>